casszhao/INF4000.github.io/README.md

 ##
-## Case study: Trouble shooting via testing around
+## Trouble shooting case study: fix a result
 ##

 When debugging, do not afraid trying or playing around.
 Sometime you solve the problem unintentionally when you play around.